ipab-slmc/exotica/README.md

 # Demos
 Have a look at ```examples/exotica_examples```.
-If you have sourced the wroskpace correctly you should be able to run any of the demos:
+If you have sourced the workspace correctly you should be able to run any of the demos:

 ```
 roslaunch exotica_examples Core.launch